wp-plugins/analytics-control-plus/readme.txt

 * Universal Analytics with demographics tracking
 * Universal Analytics with enhanced link attribution
 * Universal Analytics with UserID session tracking
+* Universal Analytics with ECommerce transaction tracking
-* Universal Analytics with demographics, link attribution and UserID session tracking
+* Universal Analytics with demographics, link attribution, UserID session and ECommerce transaction tracking

 To swap between these usually requires editing the Google JavaScript and ensuring you have everything correct, often requiring technical skills.
 This plugin avoids the need to edit JavaScript by doing it all for you and thereby avoiding costly mistakes.